seemoo-lab/internalblue/doc/publications.md

   We looked into Apple's Bluetooth ecosystem, especially MagicPairing, which secures AirPods.
   For more details, read our paper [MagicPairing: Apple's Take on Securing Bluetooth Peripherals](https://arxiv.org/abs/2005.07255).

+* **Binary Analysis Research Workshop Paper** (01/2021)

+  We built a tool that can diff raw firmware and benchmarked it on Broadcom/Cypress chips.
+  The source code is on the [Polypyus](https://github.com/seemoo-lab/polypyus) GitHub page.
+  There's also a [video](https://www.youtube.com/watch?v=kQS0pGs7bsM) and a [paper](https://www.ndss-symposium.org/wp-content/uploads/bar2021_23004_paper.pdf).

+* **WiSec Paper** (07/2021)

+  New paper demonstrating that all major operating systems don't show warnings if Bluetooth keys break due to MitM attacks, presented at WiSec.
+Also see [PoC](keychange.md) scripts.

+* **WiSec Tutorial** (07/2021)

+  [Tutorial](https://sites.nyuad.nyu.edu/wisec21/tutorials/) revisiting the current state of InternalBlue.
+Basically an update from the REcon 2019 talk, but with more recent explanations, bypassing anti-patching, and explanations on all the operating system specific hooks.